GeovaneJefferson/timemachine/README.md

 ## Time Machine WILL NOT ERASE YOUR EXTERNAL DEVICE!
 ## Create a Time Machine backup
-- Is highly recommended that your backup device is formated as an "Ext4" partition.

 1. Connect an external storage device, such as a USB or HD/SSD.
 2. Open Time Machine, click on "Select Backup Disk".
 This can also be done via system tray Time Machine, after enabled.
 3. Then, click on "Back Up Now".